Digital balance

 In 2018, the ministère de l’Éducation launched a Digital Action Plan to promote academic success, which initiated a digital transition in Quebec schools.
 However, at the end of 2023, it banned personal mobile devices in classrooms (including primary and secondary schools) while giving teachers the option of authorizing them for educational purposes, but without providing any further clarifications.

 These government guidelines can be confusing for students.
-Not to mention the conflicting messages they receive from school staff, who at times encourage them to use technological devices for educational purposes, and at other times caution them on the risks of excessive use.
+Not to mention the conflicting messages they receive from school staff, who at times encourage them to use technological devices for educational purposes, and at other times caution them on the risks of intensive use.

 5 recommendations on cell phone use in the classroom